 Incorporating breathing exercises into your daily life

-- Tune in to your breathing at different times during the day, feeling the belly go through one or two rising and fallings.
+Tune in to your breathing at different times during the day, feeling the belly go through one or two risings and fallings.

-- Be aware of any changes in the way you are seeing things and feelings things about yourself while you do this.
+Be aware of any changes in the way you are seeing things and feeling things about yourself while you do this.

 How to use the audio clips:

-- Sit quietly and in a comfortable position, with your legs uncrossed and your arms resting at your sides.
-This is especially important when you are first learning the exercise.
+Sit quietly and in a comfortable position, with your legs uncrossed and your arms resting at your sides.
+This is especially important when you are first learning the relaxation techniques.

-- Once you've finished, stretch, look around and remain still another minute or two.
+Once you've finished, stretch, look around you, and remain still another minute or two.